William H. Schuetze

 William Henry Schuetze (July 18, 1853 – April 4, 1902) was an American naval officer.
 He was born to German parents in St. Louis, Missouri, and attended the United States Naval Academy (USNA), graduating first in his class in 1873.
 While attending the USNA, he grew close to his roommate Charles Deering, and the two became lifelong friends.
 After graduating, Schuetze served on a number of United States Navy ships.
 In 1882, he and Lieutenant Giles B. Harber were ordered to search for survivors of the ill-fated Jeannette expedition.
 The two spent months searching the Siberian coast, but were unable to return to the U.S. until 1884, along with the bodies of ten personnel.
 Their rescue attempt was noted by President Chester A. Arthur in his December 1882 State of the Union address.

 In 1885, President Grover Cleveland ordered Schuetze to return to Russia to deliver letters of gratitude and gifts for those who assisted in the retrieval operation.
 Upon returning to the U.S., he worked in the Navy Department, including the office of Assistant Secretary of the Navy William McAdoo.
-During the Spanish–American War, Schuetze served as navigator for the USS Iowa and took part in the bombardment of San Juan and the Battle of Santiago de Cuba.
+During the Spanish–American War, Schuetze served as navigator for the and took part in the bombardment of San Juan and the Battle of Santiago de Cuba.
 He later returned to the Navy Department and worked there until his death in 1902.
 Deering dedicated a sculpture, Serenity, in Schuetze's honor.
 The sculpture is located in Meridian Hill Park in Washington, D.C.